 Are you a coffee lover?
 Sure, buying coffee from a cafe or making instant coffee at home before work gets the job done, but there’s an amazing alternative.
-If you want quality, concentrated brewed coffee in the comfort of your own home, learn how to use a moka pot.
+If you want an easy way to brew quality coffee in the comfort of your kitchen—or even over an open fire—learn how to use a moka pot.

 Right before the water begins to boil, the pressure forces the water through the grounds and boom, you have concentrated coffee.

-The moka pot is often overlooked because of its unusual appearance.
-Once you understand how to use a moka pot, however, it’s relatively simple.
-Follow the moka pot instructions closely if you’re new to this method of brewing.
+The moka pot’s unusual appearance scares some people away, but once you understand how to use a moka pot the process is actually quite simple.
+Follow these moka pot instructions closely if you’re new to this method of brewing.

 2. Grind the coffee